-Using DNS filtering will prevent adult sites from appearing, but you will still get adult content in the search results if you are using a regular search engine, like Google, Yahoo, Bing, etc. However, they will be blocked if a child tries to open one of the adult links.
-A major problem is that you can still get explicit titles and even images appearing.
+Using DNS filtering will prevent adult sites from appearing, but you will still get adult content in the search results, including what might be offensive thumbnails, if you are using a regular search engine, like Google, Yahoo, Bing, etc. However, they will be blocked if a child tries to open one of the adult links.
+A major problem is that you can still get explicit titles and even adult thumbnail images appearing.
 A better approach is to use DNS filtering coupled with a SafeSearch website, such as KidzSearch.com.
 This method will block adult websites that are typed in a browser as well as blocking them from even showing up in the search results.
-You can also configure Google.com to only return SafeSearch websites, but that can get reset if cookies are cleared or if a different is used by your child.
+You can also configure Google.com to only return SafeSearch websites, but that can get reset if cookies are cleared or if a different device is used by your child.
 On a mobile device we suggested using the KidzSearch App

 Many browsers, such as Chrome and Firefox support the use of plugins/add-ons to provide more features.
 They allow you to block specific websites.
 For example, you might want to block search engines, like Google.com, Bing.com, etc., that are not blocked by OpenDNS, but can lead to bad sites if typed directly into a browser and then used to find adult content.
 The plugins will allow you to enter them directly and password protect them from being changed.
 A good free one for Chrome is Block Site, but there are many more that can be found by doing an online search.